Kerry-Mannette/Horticultural-Society-Website/README.md

 To run or contribute to this project, you’ll need:
 - Modern browser (Chrome, Edge, Firefox)

 ---

+## Usage
+- join community of gardeners
+- Meet new people and network with a community of gardeners

+  ---

+## Contributors
+- Kerry Mannette
+- Priya Boodram
+- Andre Ragbir
+- Aneesh

+ ---

 ## Installation
 1. Clone the repository: